 - Unified dashboard: lets you view your assets through a streamlined, simple interface

-- Portfolio: lets you track the value of your assets in a simple manner
+- Portfolio: lets you track the value of your crypto assets in a simple manner

-- News: delivers a stream of latest blockchain-related news to your device
+- News: delivers a stream of the latest blockchain-related news to your device

-- Market data: brings price moves, market caps and trends at your fingertips
+- Market data: brings price moves, market caps, and trends to your fingertips

 - Block explorers: lets you track transaction data of several blockchains